What is M Sand?

 M Sand is nothing but crushed fine particles of complex stones.
 Large and rugged rocks are usually washed, ground, and finely graded.
 The meticulous process of producing M Sand makes it a practical alternative superior to natural sand or river sand that is dominantly used for construction purposes.

 Cost of M Sand?

-The cost also varies if the M Sand is water washed to remove micro dust particles, which increase the quality of M Sand.
+The cost also varies if the M Sand is water washed to remove micro dust particles, which increases the quality of M Sand.

 Cost of River Sand?